cagatayeroglu/AppleHealth/README.md

    - Compare findings with similar data from peers to identify common trends and outliers.
 Include other students from different schools.

 3. **Automation**
    - Develop automated tools for real-time health tracking and analysis.
+Develop Machine Learning model to guess the next years to take precautions accordingly.
+   - Here is the sample one, **[ML model](https://github.com/cagatayeroglu/AppleHealth/blob/main/FutureGuess.ipynb)**

 4. **Broader Scope**
    - Extend the project to analyze the impact of other external factors, such as exam periods or seasonal changes.